Staff Profile

 Dr Heather Sutherland

-I joined the Department of Psychology as a Lecturer in January 2024, after finishing my (second) PhD, a qualitative study entitled 'Thinking Differently about 'Student Mental Health and Wellbeing' - Learning from Undergraduates' Storied 'University Life' Self-Reflections.'
+Having previously researched/worked in the fields of Media History (University of Westminster) and (Docudrama) Performance (University of Reading), I joined the Department of Psychology as a Lecturer in January 2024, after completing a (second) qualitative-study PhD entitled 'Thinking Differently about 'Student Mental Health and Wellbeing' - Learning from Undergraduates' Storied 'University Life' Self-Reflections.'
 Whilst concluding this work, I also worked as a Research Support Assistant at Swansea University, on a qualitative research project exploring the intersections between work intensification and mental health in the experiences of academics who identify as female (working in the UK).
+My continuing research interests centre qualitative explorations of mental health and wellbeing (within education settings in particular) and suicide loss experiences.
+The shift to my current research foci stemmed from the lived(ing) experience of losing my brother to suicide in 2011; intertwined with this experience, I value interdisciplinary perspectives and working.

 Further information